-- improve the existing Class I bicycle path on the west side of the street between Appezzato Parkway and Pacific Avenue to current City standards; - provide connectivity to existing Class I bicycle path on the east and west sides of the street north of Appezzato Parkway.
-Appropriate intersection treatments for connectivity may include striping, signage, and/or bicycle boxes at the intersection of Main Street and Appezzato Parkway; and

-• if Mitigation Measure 4.C-20 is implemented, provide connectivity to that bicycle facilities on west side of the street north of the Main Street-Pacific Street intersection.
+- construct a Class II bicycle lane or improve the existing Class I bicycle path on the west side of the street between Appezzato Parkway and Pacific Avenue to current City standards; - provide connectivity to existing Class I bicycle path on the east and west sides of the street north of Appezzato Parkway.
+Appropriate intersection treatments for connectivity may include striping, signage, and/or bicycle boxes at the intersection of Main Street and Appezzato Parkway; and - if Mitigation Measure 4.C-20 is implemented, provide connectivity to that bicycle facilities on west side of the street north of the Main Street-Pacific Street intersection.